0x0th30/0x0th30/README.md

 I am a Brazilian and I live in the bustling city of São Paulo, I am passionate about programming and technology in general.
 Whenever possible I'm thinking and looking for new project ideas and always willing to discuss related to the area!

-I won't deny that I have a certain preference for projects that involve
+I won't deny that I have a certain preference for projects that involve>
-- information security;
+- Information Security;
-- artificial intelligence;
+- Artificial Intelligence;
-- discord bots;
+- Discord bots;
-- and automations in general.
+- and other automations in general.

 Anyway I'm on the "backend" side of the force.